cnsa/redix_pubsub_fastlane/README.md

 Main goal is providing a fastlane path for published events.

-Imagine: You have a `Main` task, that depends on few subtasks, each with its own UUID & in they await for published event, but also must know  the `Main` task ID within every event.
+Imagine: You have a `Main` task, that depends on few subtasks, each with its own UUID & await for published event, but also wants the `Main` task ID within every event.

 Ie: